livewire/livewire/docs/validation.md

 }
 ```

-The `PostForm` above can now be set directly as its own property on the `CreatePost` component:
+The `PostForm` above can now be defined as a property on the `CreatePost` component:

 ```php
 <?php